 - Bake for 18-22 minutes or until soft when poked a fork.

-If serving to a child under 1, do not add salt.
+If serving to a child under 1, you can skip the salt

 Aim to cut the squash to an even thickness so the pieces bake at the same time.